Molly Goodman: International representative rowing

 With Katrina Werry changed out for Rosemary Popa the world champion four stayed together into 2018 and started their 2018 international campaign with a gold medal win at the World Rowing Cup II in Linz, Austria.
 In their second competitive outing of the 2018 international season in an Australian selection eight and racing as the Georgina Hope Rinehart National Training Centre, after Rowing Australia patron, Gina Rinehart, Goodman stroked the crew to victory in the 2018 Remenham Challenge Cup at the Henley Royal Regatta.
 The following week back in the coxless four, Goodman won another gold at the World Rowing Cup III in Lucerne.
 By the time of 2018 World Rowing Championships Popa was out of the four with an injury and Kat Werry back in.
 Seated as they had been in 2017, the Australian four won their heat, were surprised by new combination USA crew in the semi and then in the final placed second to the USA and finished with world championship silver.

 In 2019 Goodman was again picked in Australian women's sweep squad for the international season.
 In an effort to qualify the women's eight for the 2020 Olympics, selectors made some changes between the coxless four and the eight.
 Goodman was selected to stroke the Australian women's eight and led them to a gold medal win at Rowing World Cup II in Poznan and to a silver medal at WRC III in Rotterdam.
 Goodman was then selected to race in Australia's women's eight at the 2019 World Rowing Championships in Linz, Austria.
 The eight were looking for a top five finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 They placed second in their heat, came through the repechage and led in the final from the start and at all three 500m marks till they were overrun by New Zealand by 2.7secs.
 The Australian eight took the silver medal and qualified for Tokyo 2020.

 At the Tokyo 2020 Olympics, the Australian women's eight were placed third in their heat, fourth in the repechage and fifth in the Olympic A final.
 Had they managed to maintain their time of 5:57:15 that they achieved in their repechage they would have beaten the winners, Canada, by nearly two seconds and won the gold medal.

+In March 2023 Goodman was again selected in the Australian senior women's sweep-oar squad for the 2023 international season.
+At the Rowing World Cup II in Varese Italy, Goodman raced in the Australian women's eight.
+They led from the start in the A final and won the gold medal.
+At 2023's RWC III in Lucerne, the eight was unchanged.
+In the final they led through to the 1500m mark but finished in third place for the bronze medal.